aslanyanhaik/RoundCode/README.md

-RoundCode is a Facebook messenger like custom barcode with lots of customization.
+RoundCode is a Facebook messenger like custom QR code with lots of customization.

 In addition to encoder the RoundCode also includes convenient camera scanner and decoder.